corpusops/cookiecutter-django/README.md

 ## Create back project

-- create on gitlab your project
+- create on gitlab your project (targeted project)
-- then locally (replace with your values)
+- then locally generate te content of this project with cookiecutter (replace with your values)

     ```sh
+    # if it's not your first cookiecutter usage this will refresh your local
+    # copy of the project template, **igore this step on first launch**.
     cd ~/.cookiecutters/cookiecutter-django \
         && git fetch origin && git reset --hard origin/master \
         && cd -
+    # activate your cookiecutter env
+    . ~/tools/cookiecutter/bin/activate
+    # and laucnh generation !
     cookiecutter --no-input -f -o ~/out_dir \
         https://github.com/corpusops/cookiecutter-django.git \
         name=foo \